 The authorized capital of the Corporation consists of an unlimited number of preference shares, issuable in series, and an unlimited number of common shares.
-As at March 8, 2024, 57,179,666 common shares were outstanding and no preference shares were outstanding.
-More information on the Corporation's share capital is provided in note 21 of the Corporation's consolidated financial statements for the year ended December 31, 2023.
+As at March 7, 2025, 57,138,580 common shares were outstanding and no preference shares were outstanding.
+More information on the Corporation's share capital is provided in note 21 of the Corporation's consolidated financial statements for the year ended December 31, 2024.

-For the year ended December 31, 2023 and 2022, the Corporation paid dividends on its common shares of \$5.7 million and \$15.0 million, respectively.
-Quarterly dividend payments were \$0.025 per share in 2023 and ranged between \$0.025 and \$0.105 per common share in 2022.
+For each year ending December 31, 2024 and 2023, the Corporation paid dividends on its common shares of \$5.7 million.
+Quarterly dividend payments were \$0.025 per share in both 2024 and 2023.

-In the first quarter of 2024, the Corporation declared dividends of \$0.025 per common share payable on March 28, 2024, to shareholders of record at the close of business on March 15, 2024.
+In the first quarter of 2025, the Corporation declared dividends of \$0.025 per common share payable on March 31, 2025, to shareholders of record at the close of business on March 19, 2025.